DataIntelligenceCrew/dbml26/README.md

 1. Ensure that a recent version of nodejs is installed.
 2. Run `npm install` at project root the install dependencies.
 3. Run `npx @11ty/eleventy --serve` at project root to start a localhost server.
 This will build an updated static website at `/docs`.
 4. Push the changes at `/docs` to GitHub.
-GitHub Pages serves the webstied from the `/docs` directory.
+GitHub Pages serves the website from the `/docs` directory.